NREL/EnergyPlus/design/FY2021/NFP-AssemblyWindowOutputReporting.md

     <td align="right">&nbsp;</td>
   </tr>
 </table>
-<i>Note: Values shown on this table may not match results from the WINDOW program or the NFRC label.</i>
+<i>Note: Values shown on this table may not match results from the WINDOW program or the NFRC label when using simplified inputs.</i>
-<i>Note: Assembly calculations are not performed when using equivalent layer input objects or the Window5DataFile.dat data file.</i>

 <br><br>
 <b>Interior Fenestration</b><br><br>